Once Upon A Time, I became a Mary Kay consultant.

 I HATE selling shit to people.

-I HATE pretending I give a damn what “your color” is.
+I HATE pretending I care what “your color” is.

 I don’t want to host a spa-themed party at your house for you and 12 of your closest gal pals.